Chocolate + Coconut + Banana = YUM!

 If you like banana bread, chocolate and coconut then this loaf is going to be your new best friend And it is gluten-free and low-FODMAP, if you follow our serving size recommendations, although it does push boundaries and is quite rich.

 You seriously couldn’t ask for more in terms of chocolaty gratification.
-This is as easy to make as our low FODMAP Banana Bread Muffins, which are certified by Monash University, yet so much more decadent.
+This is as easy to make as our low FODMAP Banana Bread Muffins, yet so much more decadent.
 This would make a great brunch buffet offering.

 Its only downside is that it doesn’t travel well; the beautiful topping will become compromised – but it will still taste fantastic.